BrandenNeubig/AI-Deal-Desk-RevOps-POC/README.md

 ## Note

-ChatGPT was used to assist the author with code generation, iteration, and refinement for this proof of concept.
+ChatGPT was used to assist the author with code generation, debugging, iteration, documentation, and refinement for this proof of concept.
+The business logic, workflow design, validation, and final implementation decisions were reviewed and directed by the author.